Environment Variables#

 Where:

-• <coll_name> is selected from a list of the available collective operations (Available collectives).
+• <algo_name> is selected from the list of available collective algorithms.

-• <size_range> is described by the left and the right size borders in the <left>-<right> format.
+• <size_range> is described by the left and the right size borders in a format <left>-<right>.
 The size is specified in bytes.
-To specify the maximum message size, use reserved word max.
+To specify the maximum message size, use the reserved word max.

 Example